getgrav/grav-learn/pages/08.advanced/01.flex/01.administration/01.introduction/docs.17.md

     category: docs
 ---

-This section contains a walk-through how to quickly enable existing **Directory** and how to display it in your site.
-In our examples we are using **Contacts** Directory which already exists in your site.
+This section contains a walk-through on how to quickly enable an existing **Flex Directory** and how to display it within the Grav admin.
+In our examples we are using the **Contacts** Flex Directory which comes included with the **Flex Objects Plugin** for demonstration purposes.

 ## Enabling a Directory